Preydian/Preydian/README.md

 ## 🚀 Projects (the survivors)

 ### [Catodoro](https://catodoro.vercel.app/)
-A cat-themed Pomodoro timer I built for my partner to help her stay focused and motivated while studying and working on personal projects.
-She loves cats, so naturally it had to have falling cat physics when you finish a Pomodoro.
+A cat-themed Pomodoro timer I built with my partner to help her stay focused and motivated while studying and working on personal projects.
+She loves cats, so naturally it had to include her loveable hand drawn cats and awesome UI/UX designs.
+Also it has falling cat physics!!
 Check out the Catbook in the top right to meet the whole crew.

 **Built with:** React, TypeScript, Supabase, Figma, Framer-motion, Vercel